In September 1968, recycling started in Madison. This means we were the first community in the United States to offer curbside recycling services.

 In 1989, which was just two years after the glass drop-off program started, there was opportunity to recycle more items.
 The City then expanded the items collected at these drop-offf sites to include aluminum, steel, and plastic containers.

 curbside collection begins

-The same year that drop-off recycling opportunities expanded to aluminum, steel, and plastic containers Madison started a pilot for curbside collection.
+The same year that drop-off recycling opportunities expanded to aluminum, steel, and plastic containers Madison began a pilot for curbside collection.